1970s in fashion: Men's hairstyles

 Footballer George Best wore long hair in 1976.

 Continuing on from the 1960s, the ducktail and Pompadour hairstyle (then known as the "Elvis Presley hairstyle") were popular among young Italian-American and Mexican-American men in big cities like New York.
 Large quantities of grease or brylcreem was normally used to keep the hair in place.
 The early and mid-1970s generally featured longer hair on men, as way of rebelling against the social norms of years past.
 Sideburns were also worn around the same time.
 Some of the most popular hairstyles for men include "Long and Luscious" hairstyle, mod haircut, and the "buzzcut" hairstyle popularised by action heroes like Steve McQueen.
 In the late 1970s, men went for the chop, ranging from crew cuts, to buzz cuts, to a shag.
 This was mainly done for an athletic look, and sideburns and facial hair went out of style.

 The afro, if able to be grown, was often a quintessential part of a man's disco club or roller disco ensemble.
 As popular male hairstyles increased in length in the late 1960s, so too did hair within the male African-American community, thereby the early 1970s saw an expansion in the overall size of afros.
 Examples of male celebrities with afros included Maurice White of Earth, Wind, & Fire, Jimi Hendrix, and male members of the Jackson 5.
 As popular interest in disco music increased, the afro became more of a mainstream look; however, its adoption by people of non-African descent caused the afro to lose its radical political edge (having been previously associated with the Black Panthers during the 1960s).

 Additionally, as with women, the 1970s saw an increase in the popularity of men's braided hairstyles such as cornrows, exemplified by disco-pop musician Rick James.

 Makeup and cosmetics

 Actress Camille Keaton in 1972.
 Throughout most of the decade, women preferred light, natural-looking make-up for the daytime.

 Cosmetics in the 1970s reflected the contradictory roles ascribed for the modern woman.
 For the first time since 1900, make-up was chosen situationally, rather than in response to monolithic trends.
 The era's two primary visions were the daytime "natural look" presented by American designers and Cosmopolitan magazine, and the evening aesthetic of sexualized glamour presented by European designers and fashion photographers.
 In the periphery, punk and glam were also influential.
 The struggling cosmetics industry attempted to make a comeback, using new marketing and manufacturing practices.

-Legacy

-As of the 1990s and the 21st century, there is nostalgia for 1970s fashions, some of which have been revived.